Theft Crimes and Fraud Charges in Arizona

 - $25,001 or higher – Class 2 felony with up to 12.5 years in prison with possible probation

-People who have theft convictions may lose any professional licenses they might hold, have trouble securing employment, face difficulty securing loans and credit, have trouble being approved for housing, and endure stigma in the community.
+People who have theft convictions may lose any professional licenses they might hold, have trouble securing employment, face difficulty securing loans and credit, have trouble being approved for housing, and endure a negative stigma in the community.

 Categories of Different Theft Offenses